These Instructor Terms were last updated February 8, 2021.

 2. License to Theatre.University

 You grant Theatre.University the rights to offer, market, and otherwise exploit your Submitted Content, and to sublicense it to students for these purposes directly or through third parties.
-This includes the right to add captions or otherwise modify content to ensure accessibility.
+This also includes the right to add captions or otherwise modify content to ensure accessibility.

 Unless otherwise agreed, you have the right to remove all or any portion of your Submitted Content from the Services at any time.
 Except as otherwise agreed, Theatre.University’s right to sublicense the rights in this section will terminate with respect to new users 60 days after the Submitted Content’s removal.
 However, (1) rights given to students before the Submitted Content’s removal will continue in accordance with the terms of those licenses (including any grants of lifetime access) and (2) Theatre.University’s right to use such Submitted Content for marketing purposes shall survive termination.

-We may record and modify all or any part of your Submitted Content for quality control and for delivering, marketing, promoting, demonstrating, or operating the Services.
+We may record and / or modify all or any part of your Submitted Content for design purposes, quality control and for delivering, marketing, promoting, demonstrating, or operating the Services.
 You grant Theatre.University permission to use your name, likeness, voice, and image in connection with offering, delivering, marketing, promoting, demonstrating, and selling the Services, your Submitted Content, or Theatre.University’s content, and you waive any rights of privacy, publicity, or other rights of a similar nature, to the extent permissible under applicable law.

 3. Trust & Safety